Venezuela's Maduro dismisses default possibility on eve of debt talks

 Bonds issued by Venezuela and state oil company PDVSA rallied on Friday as efforts to keep current on obligations fueled optimism ahead of the meeting.

-Reporting by Deisy Buitrago; Writing by Brian Ellsworth; Editing by Peter Cooney
+Reporting by Deisy Buitrago; Writing by Brian Ellsworth; Editing by Peter Cooney and Diane Craft